Cultivation theory: Gender and sexuality

-LGBT
+LGBTQIA+

 Sara Baker Netzley (2010) conducted research similar to Gerbner's into the way that gay people were depicted on television.
 This study found that there was an extremely high level of sexual activity in comparison to the number of gay characters that appeared on television.
 This has led those who are heavy television consumers to believe that the gay community is extremely sexual.
 Much like the idea of a mean and scary world, it gives people an exaggerated sense of a sexualized gay community.

-A study conducted by Jerel Calzo and Monique Ward (2009) begins by analysing recent research conducted into the portrayal of gay and lesbian characters on television.
+A study conducted by Jerel Calzo and Monique Ward (2009) begins by analyzing recent research conducted into the portrayal of gay and lesbian characters on television.
 While the representation of gay and lesbian characters has continued to grow, the study found that most television shows frame gay and lesbian characters in a manner that reinforces LGBT stereotypes.
 Diving into the discussion, Calzo and Ward describe even shows such as Ellen and Will & Grace as having storyline content that reinforces "stereotypes by portraying [...] characters as lacking stable relationships, as being preoccupied with their sexuality (or not sexual at all), and by perpetuating the perception of gay and lesbian people as laughable, one-dimensional figures."
 Their findings confirmed that media genres played an important role in forming attitudes regarding homosexuality.
 They were surprised by the finding that prior primetime shows, which are no longer on air, reinforced greater acceptance within the LGBTQ realm.
 They then suggested that, because genre played a large role in the perceptions that viewers formed while watching certain television shows, research should focus on "more genre-driven effects analyses."